marcogambarini/floatcyl/README.md

 - B. F. M. Child, *On the configuration of arrays of floating wave energy converters*, PhD Thesis, University of Edinburgh, 2011

+To install, enter the directory and use the command pip3 install -e .